pixeljetstream/glslc/README.md

 > NVIDIA drivers can output pseudo assembly file based on NV_program

+-P *preprocessfilename*

+> stores the pre-processed file for the next specified shader

+-E

+> Pre-processes files only, no GL context creation.
+Outputs to stdout unless -P was specified.

 -DMACRO[=VALUE]

 > Prepends '#define MACRO VALUE' to all shaders.
 If VALUE is not specified it defaults to 1.